 Practicing High Impact Product Management is neither a difficult nor a new concept.
 Put your best Product Management hat on, pretend (at least to yourself) that you are running the company, and focus on those tasks, actions, and initiatives that are most important and make the biggest difference between success and failure of the products (and the company).

 Be sure to draw many of your co-workers into your circle of people who try to make the products and the company better.
 Emphasize pride of ownership and professionalism, lead by good example!
 Set an example by being pro-active and smart in your workday.
 Perhaps even occasionally make a point and demonstrate a bit of pity and/or lack of tolerance for those people who don't share your passion for results and seem to just do their nine-to-five job?
 Product Management, perhaps more than any other group in the company, is critical for the future and the success of the company.
 You owe it to yourself, your co-workers, your customers, and your shareholders to do the best job you possibly can.

 Want more information on how to make your product management team successful?
-Attend a Pragmatic Marketing course today.
+Attend a Pragmatic Institute course today.